 Phylogenetic analyses

 We generated single-locus phylogenetic trees for the section and for each of the three clades using RAxML v.
 7.4.2 (Stamatakis et al. 2006) or alternatively RAxML v.
 8.0.9 (Stamatakis, 2006; Stamatakis et al., 2008) as implemented on the CIPRES portal (Miller et al., 2010).
-Optimal tree and bootstrap searches were conducted with the rapid hill-climbing algorithm for 1000 replicates with GTR substitution model (Rodríguez et al., 1990) and gamma distribution parameter approximated with four categories in all analysesPhylogenetic relationships that received bootstrap values of 70% and above were considered highly supported..
+Optimal tree and bootstrap searches were conducted with the rapid hill-climbing algorithm for 1000 replicates with GTR substitution model (Rodríguez et al., 1990) and gamma distribution parameter approximated with four categories in all analyses.
+Phylogenetic relationships that received bootstrap values of 70% and above were considered highly supported..
 We also generated phylogenetic trees on the concatenated datasets, using the same settings as above, and the best schemes determined by PartitionFinder to partition the data.

 We generated 50% consensus phylograms with MrBayes v.
 3.2.2 (Huelsenbeck and Ronquist, 2001) on the CIPRES portal using the best BIC scheme determined by PartitionFinder to partition the data and determine the substitution models; completing 15 million generations for each clade, and 25 million generations for the whole Section; with 2 runs of 4 chains (3 cold chains and a heated one) each; sampling every 1000th generation; and discarding the 25% first trees as burn-in.